platformsh/platformsh-docs/docs/src/create-apps/source-operations.md

 {{< /codetabs >}}

-After running a source operation, apply the changes to your local development environment by running `git pull`.
+After running a source operation, to apply the changes to your local development environment run the `git pull` command.

-## How source operations work

-When you trigger a source operation, the following happens in order:

-1. The current environment HEAD commit is checked out in Git.
-    It doesn't have any remotes or tags defined in the project.
-    It only has the current environment branch.

-2. Sequentially, for each app that has an operation with this name in its configuration, the operation command is run in the app container.
-    The container isn't part of the environment's runtime cluster and doesn't require that the environment is running.

-    The environment has all of the variables normally available during the build phase.
-    These may be optionally overridden by the variables specified when the operation is run.

-3. If any new commits were created, they're pushed to the repository and the normal build process is triggered.

-    If multiple apps in a single project both result in a new commit, there are two distinct commits in the Git history but only a single new build process.

 ## Use variables in your source operations

-You can add variables to the environment of the source operation.
+You can add [variables](../development/variables/_index.md) to the environment of the source operation.

-They're interpreted the same way as any other [variable](../development/variables/_index.md) already set in your project.
-That means you need an `env:` prefix to expose them as a Unix environment variable.
+Use the `env:` prefix to expose each of those variables as a Unix environment variable.

-They can then be referenced by the source operation like any other variable.
+In this way, they're referenced by the source operation and interpreted the same way as any other variable set in your project.

-Say you wanted to have a `FILE` variable available with the value `example.txt`.
+For example, if you want to have a `FILE` variable available with the value `example.txt`, follow these steps to run the source operation:
-Run the operation with the variable:

 {{< codetabs >}}